nuclight/tkxgram/docs/db.md

 yes, have `is_content` on versions - e.g. plugin-decoded GPG message also may have edits, as by original message; and probably just move unread/score to plugin object (with `unseen` being determined by number pointer in dialog, and `unread` being explicitly toggled by user)
 - or NULL for content objects, and typename for plugin-objects - like HFS filesystem forks or NTFS streams?
-- put info about cached files (e.g. images) to such plugin-obhects also? but cached-file info is unversioned by it's nature...
+- put info about cached files (e.g. images) to such plugin-objects also? but cached-file info is unversioned by it's nature...

 can't have class/type in inode, must be in object - as reference from inode matrix may be for path which will be created just for this as we don't have real objects on it yet